zuidwijk/esphome-doorbell/index.md

 ## Installation

-You can use the button below to install my temp-sensor firmware directly to your device via USB from the browser.
+You can use the button below to install my default doorbell firmware directly to your device via USB from the browser.

 <esp-web-install-button manifest="./manifest.json"></esp-web-install-button>